MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/development.md

 ### Start building a Mixed Reality Experience

-If you're already comfortable with the basics and want to get started building something, check out our Mixed Reality Toolkit (MRTK) tutorial series.
+If you're already familiar with the basic concepts and want to get started building something, check out our Mixed Reality Toolkit (MRTK) tutorial series.
 You'll build a Mixed Reality experience where the user can explore a hologram modeled after NASA's Mars Curiosity Rover.
 This will give you a firm grasp of MRTK and show you how it can speed up your development process.

 > [!div class="nextstepaction"]
 > [MRTK tutorials](unity/tutorials/mr-learning-base-01.md)